 A couple of former Alphabet Inc. (NASDAQ:GOOGC) employees have quietly launched Ottomotto LLC, a startup dedicated to building hardware that will allow existing 18-wheelers to operate without driver control.

-The company is serious and in addition to former Alphabet employees has also gathered up software engineers from Apple Inc. (NASDAQ:AAPLC) and Tesla Motors Inc. (NASDAQ:TSLAD) to help make up its 41 employees.
+The company is serious and in addition to former Alphabet employees has also gathered up software engineers from Apple Inc. (NASDAQ:AAPLB) and Tesla Motors Inc. (NASDAQ:TSLAC) to help make up its 41 employees.

 Related: Ethanol Yay Or Nay?